-The San Juan County Partnership Housing Assistance Program helps those who are homeless and those in danger of becoming homeless with supportive services such as:
+The San Juan County Partnership Housing Assistance Program helps those who are experiencing homelessness and those in danger of becoming homeless with supportive services such as:

-- Outreach to identify, coordinate and refer homeless persons and families to appropriate service providers while addressing their housing issues
+- Outreach to identify, coordinate and refer people and families experiencing homelessness to appropriate service providers while addressing their housing issues

 Some of the various housing assistance programs include:

 - Homeless prevention funds that provide assistance with paying arrears and possibly 3 months rental assistance, based on funding availability.
-Families need to have an eviction notice or 3 day notice of non payment.
+Families need to have an eviction notice or a 3-day notice of nonpayment.
 The rental has to be under San Juan County’s FMR (Fair Market Rent) and has to pass inspection.
-There are Income limits.
+There are income limits.

 - Rapid Rehousing funds provide assistance with security/utility deposits and possibly 3 months rental assistance based on funding availability.
 Families have to be considered literally homeless, for example, coming from shelters, DV shelters or living in uninhabitable living places.
 There are income limits.

-- CDBG funds through the City of Farmington provide security/utility deposits and first or pro-rated month depending on when families move into the rental.
+- CDBG funds through the City of Farmington provide security/utility deposits and first month rent, or pro-rated month, depending on when families move into the rental.
 Families have to be considered literally homeless.
 With this funding, HUD income limits can be exceeded up to a certain amount.
 This funding only serves clients within the city limits of Farmington.

 Farmington, NM 87401